markd2/MarkDnD/KidsOnBikes/session-1-notes.md

 A little misunderstood, I have to spend a lot of my time in school correcting people, just because i'm a rich kid, doesn't mean I can be cool, and be nice to people.
 I could be nice if I wanted to.
 I could.
-And I think everyone is made that my parents bascially employ them.
+And I think everyone is mad that my parents bascially employ them.
 Not my problem.
 A madonna tank
   - Motivation - is to be seen, his house is huge and it's so empty,